AnyChart/docs.anychart.com/Basic_Charts/Quadrant_Chart.md

 ### Axes

-The Quadrant chart is framed by two X and Y axes, which can be referred to by indexes (0 and 1).
+The Quadrant chart is framed by two X- and Y-axes, which can be referred to by indexes (0 and 1).
 By default, ticks, labels, and titles are disabled, but you can enable them – read more in the [Axes and Grids](../Axes_and_Grids) article:

 ```
 // configure axes